United Church of Christ Mental Health Network

 Chair

-A student at United Theological Seminary of the Twin Cities studying Social Transformation and seeking ordination in the UCC, Abbie began serving on the MHN board in 2022.
+A graduate of United Theological Seminary of the Twin Cities with an MDiv in Social Transformation and seeking ordination in the UCC, Abbie began serving on the MHN board in 2022.
 They bring to the table an eclectic set of skills and passions, and have professional experience in the realms of ministry, music, social services, technology, and youth development.
-Abbie currently resides in Iowa with their husband and two cats.
+Abbie currently works in campus ministry and resides in Iowa with their husband and two cats.

 Email